leegee/lsystems-es6/README.md

 ## 2d

-2d is solid, but 3d is just a wip experiment.
+Whilst 3d is just a wip experiment, 2d was solid, until I ported from MooTools to CommonJS to ES6 -- I seem to have lost something along the way, relating to the position/scaling in the canvas.
+Shall get back to that.

 ## Sound